bertramdev/happyapps-apidoc/source/includes/_checks.md

 # Checks

-Checks are the basic entity of everything you do in Happy apps.
-These entities define what gets run and when within the happy apps system.
+Checks are the basic entity of everything you do in Happy Apps.
+These entities define what and when a check is executed within the Happy Apps system.
 Happy Apps supports a vast array of different check types (not solely web checks).
-The API provides a means to not only get a list of all of an accounts checks but also to create, modify, mute, and delete them.
+The API provides a means to list of all of an account's checks in addition to create, modify, mute, and or delete them.

 ## Get All Checks